michelf/php-smartypants/Readme.md

 This library package requires PHP 5.3 or later.

-Note: The older plugin/library hybrid package for PHP SmartyPants and PHP SmartyPants Typographer is still maintained and will work with PHP 4.0.5 and later.
+Note: The older plugin/library hybrid package for PHP SmartyPants and PHP SmartyPants Typographer is still will work with PHP 4.0.5 and later.

 Usage